sous-chefs/bind/README.md

 #### Properties

 * `primaries` - An array of IP addresses used as the upstream master for this zone.
 Is mandatory and has no default.
-* `options` - An optional array of options to be added directly to the zone configuration.
-Default is empty.
+* `options` - Array of option strings.
+Each option should be a valid BIND option minus the trailing semicolon.
+Defaults to an empty array.

 ### `bind_forwarder`